mplodowski/backupmanager-plugin-public/README.md

 ```

 There is also a setting in backend area to exclude database tables from backup.
 By default, it will exclude logs tables.

+## Configuring the backup disk

+By default, the backup will be saved into the storage/app/October CMS/ directory of your October application.
+This folder most probably is configured to be public.
+We recommend that you create a disk named backups (you can use any name you prefer) in filesystems.php and select this disk in plugin Settings.

 ## Filesystems